Find Us

 Why you might need an alternative to Twilio Authy

-Let’s compare that with Verify 2FA which uses typing biometrics to recognize users as they type — avoiding device switching or app installations altogether.
+Compare that with TypingDNA Verify 2FA, which uses typing biometrics to recognize users as they type — no device switching or apps.

 What to consider when switching from Twilio Authy